DCS-training/Digital-Method-of-the-Month/DMM Docs/GIS.md

 - _Create_ geographic data.
 - _Manage_ it.
-- _Analyze_ it and gather a better knowledge of the area as a whole system
+- _Analyze_ it and gather a better knowledge of the area as a whole system.
 - _Display_ it on a map.

 ## Concept to get familiar with